BestTimesToVisit.com Logo

 Rental Cars

-Cost:Expect to pay $50-$80 USD per day for a small car, plus insurance.
-Fuel costs are additional.
+Cost:Expect to pay around $50-$80 USD per day for a small economy car, with weekly rates offering better value.
+Insurance is an additional cost.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.